DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/academy-trust-workload-agreement.md

 How the Ascent Trust ensures fair and reasonable workload:

-* the executive leadership team’s commitment to reducing work hours (above and beyond 1265) for all teachers and a Trust review of TA contractual hours and duties
+* the executive leadership team has a commitment to reducing work hours (above and beyond 1265) for all teachers.
+We also carry out a Trust review of Teaching Assistant contractual hours and duties

-* the appraisal of all staff should include a review of workload with a supporting action in order to ensure employers exercise their duty of care to employees with regard to workload, including heads of academy
+* we ensure that the appraisal of all staff includes a workload review.

+* we take supporting actions to ensure employers exercise their duty of care to employees regarding workload, including heads of academy

-* a total review of the Educational Health Care Plan (EHCP) reports and meetings, with Ascent (rather than individual LA) providing the lead on systems and procedures
+* we review the Educational Health Care Plan (EHCP) reports and meetings, with Ascent (rather than local authorities) providing the lead on systems and procedures

-* a working party to review curriculum planning systems across the trust with the intention of reducing workload
+* we have a working party to review curriculum planning systems across the trust, with the intention of reducing workload

-* ensuring that before any new trust policies, reports or initiatives are introduced, Ascent completes a workload impact assessment to ensure there is no negative effect on workload
+* we ensure that Ascent completes a workload impact assessment before any new trust policies, reports or initiatives are introduced

-* ensuring that for non-teaching staff, the requirements of policies are reasonably deliverable within contracted hours
+* we ensure that policy requirements are reasonably deliverable within contracted hours for non-teaching staff

-* regularly reviewing the workload charter with all staff
+* we regularly review the workload charter with all staff

-Individual academies within the trust ensure fair and reasonable workload through:
+How individual academies within the trust ensure fair and reasonable workload:

-* Senior Leadership Team (SLT) stating and planning the allocation of directed time with staff
+* the Senior Leadership Team (SLT) states and plans the allocation of directed time with staff

-* the publishing and adhering to termly calendars where possible
+* by publishing and adhering to termly calendars where possible

-* a guarantee from SLT to staff that any major changes initiated by the Trust will be planned on an annual basis and shared with staff via the Academy Improvement Plan (AIP)
+* the SLT guarantees to staff that any major changes initiated by the Trust will be planned on an annual basis

-* clear expectations policies for marking, feedback and assessment
+* by setting clear expectations policies for marking, feedback and assessment

-* SLT and business support review of admin support needed in order to reduce admin duties currently undertaken by teachers
+* the SLT and business review the support needed by teachers to reduce their admin duties